KJ-Ahn/BCCOMICS/README.md

 # BCCOMICS
-BCCOMICS - Baryon CDM COsMological Initial Condition Generator for Small scales.
+BCCOMICS - Baryon CDM COsMological Initial Condition generator for Small scales.

 Small-scale fluctuations in the early universe, even at redshift as high as z=200, are found strongy affected by large-scale density and streaming-velocity environments.
 BCCOMICS is an initial condition generator that allows study of structure formation inside a simulation box of < 4 comoving Mpc, where the simulation box can have non-zero overdensity (Delta) and streaming velocity (V_cb = mean velocity of CDM - mean velocity of baryon) as its environmental condition.
 This allows study of cosmic variance of e.g. first star formation under varying large-scale environments.